Uran: Economy

-The main occupation in Uran is fishing; 80% of the fish production of Mumbai comes from fishermen based out of the Uran in Navi Mumbai, especially the villages of Karanja and Mora.
+Uran is largely a fishing village; 80% of the fish production of Mumbai comes from fishermen from Uran especially the villages of Karanja and Mora.

 The second major occupation is farming.
 Uran contributes to the production of rice in the Raigad district.
 Raigad is the second largest district in terms of rice production in India.

-Shipping, shipbuilding, and port support are major economic factors in Uran district.
+Shipping, shipbuilding, and port support are major economic factors in Uran.
 Jawaharlal Nehru Port (JNPT) is the largest container terminal in India.
-Other container terminals in the Uran district include APM Terminals (formerly GTI) and DP World (formerly the P&O).
+Other container terminals in the town include APM Terminals (formerly GTI) and DP World (formerly the P&O).
 Salt pan owners revolted against the government decision to build a seaport, but the port has proved to be the main source of income to residents and nearby villages, as major projects and warehouses have opened nearby.